stingraze/Epiphany-Basic-Loop-CoreIdentity/Readme.txt

-This is a simple example of loop and using showing core identity of Epiphany.
+This is a simple example of loop and using showing core identity of Epiphany using Epiphany Basic (ebasic).

 How to run